Members

 PhD student (10/2020 —)

 Jack was born and raised in Belfast, graduating 1st class Applied Mathematics and Physics at Queen’s (2020), receiving the William Blair Morton Prize and the Philip Burke Memorial Award.
-He began his PhD developing theoretical and computational methods for positron-molecule interactions in October 2020
+He began his PhD developing theoretical and computational methods for positron-molecule interactions in October 2020.
+He obtained Associate Fellowship of the Higher Education Academy in 2022.

 Sarah Gregg